jose-oc/josefo-developer/content/git/git-mini-guide.en.md

 You can use the param `--decorate` to see the branch we are working on.

-You can use the param `--all` to see info related with other branchs apart from the branch where you&#8217;re work on.
+You can use the param `--all` to see info related with other branchs apart from the branch where you're work on.

 #### Filtering